REBEL Cast (general)

 Direct download: piptazo.mp3

-Category:general -- posted at: 11:32am CST
+Category:general -- posted at: 11:32am CDT

 Direct download: REBEL_Core_Cast_TMJ_Dislocation.m4a

-Category:general -- posted at: 9:00am CST
+Category:general -- posted at: 9:00am CDT

 In this episode of Rebelcast, hosts Dr. Marco Propersi and Dr. Joe Bove discuss the Queen of Hearts, a groundbreaking AI tool changing the game in EKG interpretation for detecting occlusive myocardial infarctions.
 Joined by experts Dr. Pendell Meyers and Dr. Steve Smith, they delve into the nuances of OMI classification and highlight the advanced capabilities of this AI model.
 The conversation covers the development, validation, and implementation of the Queen of Hearts AI model, its potential impact on emergency medicine, and its future implications for medical education and practice.